-A controversial statement I made in a Certified ScrumMaster class last year was “every time you do bad Scrum a kitten will die.”
+A controversial statement I made in a Certified ScrumMaster class last year was, “every time you do bad Scrum a kitten will die.”

-But so many people attempting Scrum turn a blind eye to the culture change, dig their heels in and try to force their Status Quo onto Scrum.
+But so many people attempting Scrum turn a blind eye to the culture change, dig their heels in and try to force their status quo onto Scrum.
 By definition Scrum is different.
 That is how it can deliver faster than other methods.

-Jeff Sutherland was a smart guy.
+Jeff Sutherland is a smart guy.
 If he thought that there was a need for a “Sprint 0” that produced nothing but requirements, he would have included it in the framework.
 There is a reason that it does not exist – because by definition a Sprint should produce a working product increment.
 Not a document.
 Not a Product Backlog.

 So why do people make things up that do not exist?
 If the organization is not ready to commit to the work, why waste the team’s time with activities that the Product Owner and ScrumMaster are capable of addressing?
 The team could be executing something that does deliver a potential shippable product increment or something of value to your customers.

 Do people make up structures in Scrum that do not exist such as Sprint 0 because they do not understand that the Product Owner is empowered to frame up a Vision?
 A Roadmap?
 A Product Backlog?
 Why abdicate these activities to the team who is supposed to be developing the product?